martha17/proj3/README.md

 Board canvas = new Board();  // creating the canvas

+public Point startPoint
-public Point startPoint, endPoint;
+public Point endPoint;
+public int x1;
+public int y1;
+public int x2;
-    int x1,y1,x2,y2;
+public int y2;
     Shape[] shapes = new Shape[500]; // array that holds up to 500 shapes
     Line[] lines = new Line[500];

-    int shapeCount = 0;  // the actual number of shapes in the array int lineCount = 0; // the actual number of lines in the array
+    public int shapeCount = 0;  // the actual number of shapes in the array public int lineCount = 0; // the actual number of lines in the array

     Color shapeColor = Color.black;  // default shape color